-Announcements are distributed daily and read aloud to all students.
-In addition, copies of the student announcements are posted on the bulletin board outside the secondary office and in the cafeteria.
+Announcements are distributed daily.
+In addition, copies of the student announcements are posted on the bulletin board outside the secondary office.
 Any school-related announcement intended for the student body will be allowed.

 College Representatives

 Juniors and seniors are encouraged to visit college representatives when they visit our school.
 Students may sign up in the secondary counselor's office after the visit has been announced.
 Juniors will be limited to two (2) days and seniors may use up to three (3) days for on-campus visits.
 All on-campus visits are subject to the approval of the principal.
 Students must contact the secondary counselor's office, and the counselor will make all the arrangements for the student.
 Visits made without school knowledge will count as unexcused absences.